Arne Koets

 Arne Koets is a historical European martial arts (HEMA) practitioner and instructor from the Netherlands.
 Along with Guy Windsor in Finland, he is one of the few people that works as a full-time professional instructor in HEMA.
-He is a notable figure in the world of HEMA, being an expert in jousting and historical dressage. and runs seminars internationally.
+He is a notable figure in the world of HEMA, being an expert in jousting and historical dressage.
+He runs seminars internationally.
 Koets has ridden in more than 400 tournaments, in ten countries, on three continents.